Vegan does not mean healthy- let’s be both

 - Becoming Vegan has a great and easy-to-understand info on vitamins, health, what to eat how much etc. All scientific, and written and edited by people of medicine.

 How Not to Die: Discover the Foods Scientifically Proven to Prevent and Reverse Disease by Michael Greger with Gene Stone.
 Michael Greger is amazing.
 He’s funny, approachable, with an easy-to-understand language.
-He has this website full of informative videos, links, articles (there are transcripts of the videos shared here), and all of these are available for free here.
+Also check out his cookbook.
+He has this website full of informative videos, links, articles (there are transcripts of the videos shared here), and all of these are available here.
 You’d be amazed by the amount of information they have here.
 I have learned a lot from their site about cancer, especially breast cancer (and the dangerous problem of overdiagnosis) and diabetes.

 - Next time someone tells you “but plants feel pain too” just repeat a few pearl-like statements from this Vice interview with Daniel Chamovitz, the dean of Life Sciences at Tel Aviv University.